-- (1) The City shall appropriate a sufficient budget for the Public Ethics Commission to fulfill the functions and duties as set forth above. - (2) For the two-year budget cycle beginning July 1, 2023 and each subsequent two-year budget cycle beginning on July 1 of odd-numbered years, the City shall appropriate for the Public Ethics Commission no less than \$1,250,000.00 for purpose of administering the Democracy Dollars Program established by the Oakland Fair Elections Act and no less than \$4,000,000.00 for the purpose of funding Democracy Dollars.
-The City shall consider additional appropriations to the Oakland Democracy Dollars Fund as requested by the Commission to ensure sufficient funds in the Fund or in the Commission's determination of budget needs under subsection (b)(4) of this section.
-Subsequent to July 1, 2023, for every two-year budget cycle beginning on July 1 of odd-numbered years, the required minimum appropriations under this subsection shall be increased by
+- (1) The City shall appropriate a sufficient budget for the Public Ethics Commission to fulfill the functions and duties as set forth above. - (2) For the two-year budget cycle beginning July 1, 2023 and each subsequent two-year budget cycle beginning on July 1 of odd-numbered years, the City shall appropriate for the Public Ethics Commission no less than \$1,2850,000.00 for the purpose of administering the Democracy Dollars Program established by the Oakland Fair Elections Act and no less than \$4,000,000.00 for the purpose of funding Democracy Dollars.
+Upon receiving notice from the Commission under subsection (b)(4) of this section, Tthe City shall consider additional appropriations to the Oakland Democracy Dollars Fund as requested by the Commission to ensure sufficient funds in the Fund or in the Commission's determination of budget needs are provided to administer the Democracy Dollars Programunder subsection (b)(4) of this section.
+Subsequent to After July 1, 2023, for every two-year budget cycle beginning on July 1 of odd-numbered years, the required minimum appropriations under this subsection shall be increased by the increase in the consumer price index over the preceding two years.
+For the 2023 fiscal year, or earlier, the City shall appropriate an additional amount of no less than \$700,000.00 for the purpose of startup costs associated with initiating the Democracy Dollars Program, with any remaining funds to be carried forward into future fiscal - (3) Sufficient staffing shall not be less than the following minimum staffing requirement.
+Effective July 1, 2015, t The City shall meet a minimum staffing requirement for the Commission.
+The minimum staffing shall consist of the following full-time positions or their equivalent should classifications change: Executive Director; One Deputy Director Enforcement Chief; One Ethics Investigator; One Ethics Program Analyst I-or Operations Support Specialist; One Ethics Program Analyst II; One and Administrative